mchappyneil/mchappyneil/README.md

 # Hi, My name is Neil!

 ## I'm currently a 21 year old student at the University of Toronto, completing my third year of a double major in Computer Science and Mathematics.
 #### I'm proficient in Python, with 5 years of experience, and have intermediate knowledge in Java and Javascript.
-At the moment, I am learning C and the ISA RISC-V (both in and out of school).
+At the moment, I am using (and learning) Golang, Docker, AWS, and SQL

 ## Experience
 Currently, I am on my Co-Op term and work full-time as a Backend Software Developer for [KOHO Financial](https://www.koho.ca).